LLMs and their Limited Theory of Mind: Evaluating Mental State Annotations in Situated Dialogue: Related Work

 \subsection{LLMs for Team Coherence}

-Recent work in multi-party conversation tracking, role-playing, and peer agents all include LLMs as a main character in the task \cite{Addlesee,Kong_Zhao_Chen_Li_Qin_Sun_Zhou_Zhou_Sun_2024,Liu_Yao_An_Wang_2024}, but LLM reasoning abilities have repeatedly been questioned despite their benchmark performance \cite{stechly2024selfverificationlimitationslargelanguage, mondorf2024accuracyevaluatingreasoningbehavior, bertolazzi2024systematicanalysislargelanguage}.
+Recent work in multi-party conversation tracking, role-playing, and peer agents all include LLMs as a main character in the task \cite{Addlesee,Kong_Zhao_Chen_Li_Qin_Sun_Zhou_Zhou_Sun_2024,Liu_Yao_An_Wang_2024, palmerspeech}, but LLM reasoning abilities have repeatedly been questioned despite their benchmark performance \cite{stechly2024selfverificationlimitationslargelanguage, mondorf2024accuracyevaluatingreasoningbehavior, bertolazzi2024systematicanalysislargelanguage}.
 While some hypothesize that ToM reasoning has already emerged as a side effect of training data \cite{ma2023towards, Kosinski_2024,Kim_Sclar_Zhou_Bras_Kim_Choi_Sap_2023}, others argue that, overall, experiments where LLMs have performed well on ToM tasks are not enough evidence for the emergence of cognitive abilities akin to humans \cite{sarıtas2025systematicreviewevaluationlarge, Ullman_2023}.

 In the teaming context, the notion of a {\em shared mental model} began alongside cognitive science's inception \cite{JOHNSONLAIRD198071}, and various psychological studies have been performed to understand team performance in the past, including to generate natural dialogue and evaluate shared mental models \cite{mathieu2000influence, gervits2016team, jonker2010shared}.
-Extending this work to mixed-iniative human-AI teams, research has included evaluations of SMMs and their impact on team performance \cite{andrews2023role, schelble2022let}, including human-robot team performance, establishing that task tracking through SMMs enhances team performance \cite{scheutz2024multi, edgar2024toward}.
+Extending this work to human-AI teams research has included evaluations of SMMs and their impact on team performance \cite{andrews2023role, schelble2022let, sarkar2025understandingcommongroundmisalignment}, including human-robot team performance, establishing that task tracking through SMMs enhances team performance \cite{scheutz2024multi, edgar2024toward}.
 Recent team coherence research also includes the creation of collaborative teams of LLMs and LLM understanding of utterances with uncertainty \cite{Liu_Zhang_Li_Liu_Yang_2024, Paige_Soubki_Murzaku_Rambow_Brennan_2024}.
+Adjacent work on dialogue state tracking and commitment recognition addresses related inference problems but typically focuses on surface task states rather than the full mental model of each agent, including second-order beliefs \cite{sarkar2025understandingcommongroundmisalignment}.
+Parallel annotation work on asymmetric dialogue has proposed perspectivist schemes for capturing grounded misunderstandings between agents with unequal environmental access~\cite{li2026groundedmisunderstandingsasymmetricdialogue}, directly motivating the audio-only versus video-grounded distinction central to our design.